-Events are being cancelled everywhere to prevent further spread of COVID-19.
+Events are being canceled everywhere to prevent further spread of COVID-19.
 Consumer behavior is changing and this affected several industries as a result.
-Entertainers and brands that relied on concerts, conferences, and premieres have to go digital or lose revenue.
+Entertainers and brands that rely on concerts, conferences, and premieres have to go digital or lose revenue.

 Those of us working in social media and the entertainment industry saw a huge shift.
 Events such as SXSW have been postponed in Texas, while Advertising Week Europe has been moved online.
 Basically, organizations and brands have to adapt or accept their losses.

 But what can you do during the lockdown when the show must go on?
 How can you pull off a spectacular event online?

 In this article, you’ll learn about the materials, steps, and analyses you need to host an event that will provide value to your audience.